telecasteren/react-social-app/docs/!TO-DO.md

 ### Additional ideas

-- When search results are returned, toggle Search btn text to "Clear search" and if clicked render all posts as normal
 - Searching for profiles - returning profile links ? (ongoing attempt)
 - A feed page for posts by following profiles only ?